 Terrie Enis’ college experience is quite different from most.
-She was married with a two-year old daughter when she decided to go back to college full time to earn her bachelor’s degree in physical therapy
+She was married with a 2-year-old daughter when she decided to go back to college full time to earn her bachelor’s degree in physical therapy, the profession's entry level degree at that time.

 She took on a full course load in the late 1980s while raising her young children with the support of her husband and family.